wozo/Leaflet-Maps-Marker/readme.txt

 * Susanne Mandl ([http://www.greenflamingomedia.com](http://www.greenflamingomedia.com)) for plugin logo
 * Wordpress-Settings-API-Class by Aliso the geek ([http://alisothegeek.com/2011/01/wordpress-settings-api-tutorial-1/](http://alisothegeek.com/2011/01/wordpress-settings-api-tutorial-1/))
 * [Hind](http://www.nanodesu.ru) who originally release a basic Leaflet plugin (not available anymore) which I used partly as a basis for Leaflet Maps Marker plugin
+* [shramov](http://psha.org.ru/b/leaflet-plugins.html) for bing and google maps plugins for leaflet

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
 = v2.6 =
-Bing Maps support, new translations, Google Maps optimizations and more - see http://www.mapsmarker.com/v2.6 for more details
+Bing Maps support, new translations, Google Maps optimizations+bugfixes and more - see http://www.mapsmarker.com/v2.6 for more details

 = v2.5 =
 Google Maps support, new collaborative translation site [http://translate.mapsmarker.com](http://translate.mapsmarker.com), Russian+Bulgarian+Turkish translation, admin dashboard widget